Triangular Arrays using context-free grammar: Introduction

+In this work, we exploit and combine the grammar of Hao with this fact to study the sequence of triangular recurrence.
 The recurrence \eqref{recu} generally arises in the enumeration of combinatorial structures and objects.
-Moreover, the associated grammar can provide new combinatorial interpretations of the numbers $\big(\suit{T}\big)_{n,k\ge 0}$, as Ramírez \cite{ramirezMendez2017rWhitney} did for the $r$-Whitney numbers.
+Moreover, the associated grammar can provide new combinatorial interpretations of the numbers $\big(\suit{T}\big)_{n,k\ge 0}$, as Ramírez \cite{ramirezarxiv} did for the $r$-Whitney numbers.

 We consider an initial conditions usually taken as

 We remain in the setting where $a_0+a_1k+a_2n\not=0$ and $b_0+b_1k+b_2n\not=0$.
 It is more convenient for us to work in the case where $b_0+b_1k+b_2n=1$.
 However, generalizations of Eulerian numbers where $b_0+b_1k+b_2n\neq 1$ are also important examples when discussing sequences satisfying \eqref{recu}.